rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/rkhunter.md

 ## Prerequisites

 * Proficiency with a command-line editor (using _vi_ in this example)
-* A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
+* A comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
 * An understanding of what can trigger a response to changed files on the file system (such as package updates) is helpful
 * Running all commands as root or as a regular user with `sudo`